How Product Registration Data Predicts Customer Churn

 - Resolve the issue, document the resolution, and follow up 14 days later to confirm satisfaction

-- Log the resolution in the product's scan history so future support agents have context
+- Log the resolution in the product's scan history so future support agents have full context

-This is not a scalable mass-market approach — it is a targeted intervention for a small but high-value cohort.
-The economics make sense: these customers are one bad interaction away from a negative review that costs you five acquisition dollars for every one retention dollar you spend.
+This is a targeted intervention for a small but disproportionately high-value cohort.
+These customers are one more bad interaction away from a negative review that costs five acquisition dollars for every one retention dollar spent.

 3. Upgrade Offers Timed to End-of-Life and Warranty Expiry

-End-of-warranty is an upgrade trigger that most manufacturers miss.
-A customer whose product warranty expires in 90 days is, by definition, at a decision point: extend service coverage, buy new, or go elsewhere.
-Serial-level tracking makes this event visible at scale.
+End-of-warranty is an upgrade trigger most manufacturers miss entirely.
+A customer whose product warranty expires in 90 days is, by definition, at a commercial decision point: extend service coverage, buy new, or go to a competitor.
+Serial-level tracking makes this event visible at scale, automatically, without any manual lookup or export.
+The intervention sequence follows the product's actual lifecycle rather than a generic campaign calendar:

-- 90 days before warranty expiry: Extended warranty offer with a clear cost-benefit framing
+- 90 days before warranty expiry: Extended warranty offer with clear cost-benefit framing

 - 30 days before expiry: Upgrade offer, particularly if a newer model exists in the same category

-- At expiry: Trade-in program with a defined discount tied to the registered product's serial number
+- At expiry: Trade-in programme with a discount tied to the registered product's serial number

 The Retention ROI Equation